Braehead Arena: Past & current events

-Deadmau5, Calvin Harris and Magnetic Man will be playing live on 17 December and the event will be covered by BBC Radio 1.

 2002

-On 8 June, it hosted Ricky Burns's fight against fellow Briton Gary Harrison a minute and a half into the first of four rounds by way of TKO.
+On 8 June it hosted Ricky Burns's fight against fellow Briton Gary Harrison a minute and a half into the first of four rounds by way of TKO.

-On 19 October, it hosted Ricky Burns's fight against fellow Briton Neil Murray and thirty six seconds into the second of four rounds by way of TKO.
+On 19 October it hosted Ricky Burns's fight against fellow Briton Neil Murray and thirty six seconds into the second of four rounds by way of TKO.

-On 13 and 14 November, it hosted a concert by Oasis as part of their Heathen Chemistry Tour.
+On 13 and 14 November it hosted concerts by Oasis as part of their Heathen Chemistry Tour.

-On 19 December, it hosted Pablo Chacón's defence of his WBO Featherweight title against Briton Scott Harrison who beat him on unanimous decision after twelve rounds to become the new champion.
+On 19 December it hosted Pablo Chacón's defence of his WBO Featherweight title against Briton Scott Harrison who beat him on unanimous decision after twelve rounds to become the new champion.

 2003

 On 4 November, it hosted a concert by Beyoncé as part of her Dangerously in Love Tour.

 2004

 On 29 October, it hosted Ricky Burns's fight against fellow Brit Jeff Thomas and won on points after four rounds.

 2005

 On 5 November, it hosted Paul McCloskey's fight against Englishman Billy Smith and won on points after four rounds.

 On 11 November, it hosted Amir Khan's third professional fight against fellow Briton Steve Gethin forty nine seconds into the third of four rounds by way of TKO.